Should you ever skip a class?

 But if I was going to say that, this video would be five seconds long and wouldn’t even be worth clicking on.
 Instead, let’s look at this objectively.

 First things first: if you’re in high school, you’re legally required to go to class.
-It’s, like, the law or something, I think.
+It’s, like, the law or something, I think, and it’s one of the biggest differences between college and high school.
 That’s why there are truancy laws.
 If you’re in high school, go to class.

 College classes are a different question, because in college, you’re: